-- 3. A suitable fire warning system for alerting site personnel of fire shall be provided, and capable of being heard in all areas of the site. - 4.
-Appropriate portable extinguishers must be available on the construction site and in cases of hot work, be readily available at the location. - 5.
+- 4. Appropriate portable extinguishers must be available on the construction site and in cases of hot work, be readily available at the location. - 5.
 Storage of combustible and flammable liquid in the construction site is not permitted unless stored in approved flammable cabinets or outdoors away from the buildings. - 6.
 Site Smoking Restrictions must be enforced.
 No open flames are permissible and where hot work is performed, the work areas must be cleared of any combustibles prior to commencement of work.

-3.14.11 Fire Equipment and maintenance
+3.16 Fire Equipment and maintenance

 - 1. All firefighting equipment's that have been provided shall:

-- a.
-Be clearly labelled
+- a.Be clearly labelled

-- b.
-Conspicuously numbered
+- b.Conspicuously numbered

 - c.
 Entered in a register

-- d.
-Inspected monthly by a competent person
+- d.Inspected monthly by a competent person

 - 2. Tested and serviced at recommended intervals by an accredited supplier

 - 3. Results entered in the register and signed by competent person.